Do Go On - 206 - Dungeons and Dragons

 Surely that's the time you want to go back.

-You had a bit of money, enough money.
+You had a bit of money, enough money, and a friend.

 Yeah.